4 ways to consolidate your debt

 What is debt consolidation?

-Credit score requirements | Maximum amount | Annual Percentage Rate (APR) | |
+Credit score requirements | Maximum amount | Annual percentage rate (APR) | |

-Personal loan | Good credit earns lower interest rates and higher loan limits | Depends on credit score and history | 6.99%–24.99%, depending on credit score |
+Personal loan | Good credit may earn lower interest rates and higher loan limits | Between $2,500 and $40,000 depending on your credit profile | View current APR ranges from Discover Personal Loans |

-1. Balance transfers to credit cards
+Balance transfers to credit cards

-2. Personal loans
+Personal loans

-3. Home equity loans
+Home equity loans

 There are several reasons why you may want to consider a home equity loan for debt consolidation:

-- Higher borrowing limits than other loan types.
-With Discover Home Loans, you can borrow from $35,000-$300,000.
+- Typically higher borrowing limits than other loan types.

-4. Cash out refinancing
+Cash out refinances

-Whereas a home equity loan is a loan in addition to your mortgage loan that you will have to manage and repay separately, a cash out refinance loan allows you the simplicity of a single bill each month.
+Whereas a home equity loan is a loan in addition to your mortgage that you will have to manage and repay separately, a cash out refinance allows you the simplicity of a single bill each month.

 - Main